|

 base

-or alkali (pH > 7) which react to form a neutral
+or alkali (pH > 7) which react to form a

-salt solution of pH 7
+SALT solution of pH ~7

 Acid-Base Theory